-For a recent project, Insolroll and a design firm worked with a client who wanted shades for sun control and privacy at their urban waterfront residence but didn’t want a closed-in feeling.
-The designer came up with a concept to capture the feel of the city and waterfront by including a series of silhouettes of sailboats, seagulls, trees, cityscapes and bicyclists on gray translucent roller shades.
+For a recent project, Insolroll and a design firm worked with a client who wanted shades for sun control and privacy at their urban residence but didn’t want a closed-in feeling.
+The designer came up with a concept to capture the feel of the city and locations special to the homeowners by including a series of silhouettes of sailboats, seagulls, trees, cityscapes, and bicyclists on gray blackout roller shades.
 Insolroll provided the technical support and printed the shades for the project.

 In 1980, longtime friends Rick Pease and Dave Friedlander saw an opportunity to pioneer a new market in the U.S. Due to the ongoing energy crises in the 1970s, fuel prices had been high for much of the decade.
 Government agencies were pushing conservation and offering tax credits for solar and energy-efficiency programs.
 Both men had experience with building product distribution and installation, and they wanted to use that knowledge to serve the group of builders excited about using the sun to heat homes.